 The first session is an opportunity for me to understand what brought you to counseling and for you to ask me whatever you wish to ask.
 We can then decide together whether or not I can be of help.

 I offer a scale of between £45 – £60 for individual counselling and £65 – £80 for couples counselling per session according to circumstance.

 We can meet for as many sessions as is helpful.
 Sudden endings whilst working through challenging issues is not always in the best interest of the client.
 I always recommend taking at least one (or more) sessions to do a proper ending.
 However, it is up to client when they choose to leave counseling.

-Counseling is entirely confidential.
+Counselling is entirely confidential.
 However, it is necessary for me to take all my client work to a qualified supervisor who helps me provide the best counseling.
 The only other exception would be if I considered a client would seriously harm themselves or someone else.
 I would always seek to discuss this with the client, explain why and agree a way forward wherever possible.